Understanding Tuition & Fees

 Regrettably, this college doesn't provide any tuition discounts to in-state students.

-The tuition and fee charges cited on this page don't include room and board, which can increase your expenses.
+Tuition and fees take care of the expense of attendance for one year of school, but do not cover room and board, which is an additional cost you will get if you decide to stay on campus.
 Bear in mind a lot of students have financial aid and scholarships that lower the cost of college

 The subsequent table shows the expenses described above for the 2016 - 2017 academic year.

 For more information, click Baptist Health System School of Health Professions Part Time Tuition & Fees.